Curious about using an at-home fetal Doppler?

 When done by a medical professional, yes, fetal Dopplers are safe.

-However, if you choose to use an at-home fetal Doppler, there is a chance you could read it incorrectly ‒ it can be hard to hear heartbeats.
+However, if you choose to use an at-home fetal Doppler, there is a chance you could read it incorrectly ‒ as it can be hard to hear or distinguish heartbeats.

 It’s also a form of ultrasound scan, which means that baby could be subjected to minimal amounts of heat, which can be dangerous for baby if done repeatedly.

 So, yes, fetal Dopplers are safe, particularly when done by a medical professional, and sometimes at home, when done correctly and sparingly.

 Can Doppler cause miscarriage?

 However, the study only looked at minimal uses of a baby Doppler, rather than longer-term exposure to Doppler scans.

 So if you want to use an at-home fetal Doppler, the advice is to use it sparingly and use it correctly.

 How often can you use a fetal Doppler?

 So we know that using a fetal Doppler too much can be dangerous for baby.